zacck-zz/zacck.github.io/_posts/2017-03-29-Express-Middleware-Huh-?.md

 Lets talk about writing custom middleware in this case specifically for [Express JS](https://expressjs.com/).

-Please note we need to install expressjs on your node project
+Please note we shall assume you have expressjs installed on your node project

 I use express alot I use it to serve most if not all of my nodejs applications and If you use it this much you must have encountred the term `middleware`.

-What is middleware: middleware is a general term for software that serves to "glue together" separate, often complex and already existing, programs.
+What is middleware: middleware is a general term for software that serves to **"glue together"** separate, often complex and already existing, programs.

 Lets say we have a stock express app that tells us 'Hello' when we load the page.
-Yeah Generic much. `app.js`could look as follows.
+Yeah Generic much ? `app.js`could look as follows.

 ```javascript
 var express = require('express');